|12 February 2017, 13:00 Europe/Vilnius|

 To achieve its goals, the Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
 It fosters the exchange of good practices and dialogue between stakeholders and raises EU citizens’ awareness of this policy area by providing technical assistance to EU institutions, in particular the European Commission, as well as the authorities of the Member States.

-In the course of its work to promote and strengthen gender equality, EIGE also supports policy makers with high quality data relevant to their work.
+In the course of its work to promote and strengthen gender equality, EIGE also supports policy-makers with high quality research and comparable data relevant to their work.

-Under the supervision of the Head of the Knowledge Management & Communications Unit and working in close collaboration with other colleagues, the jobholder will provide specialised and general administrative support to the implementation of the Institute’s online communications, primarily by preparing and implementing online communication and promotion activities.
+Under the supervision of the Head of the Knowledge Management & Communications and working in close collaboration with colleagues across different Units and external contractors, the jobholder will provide general administrative support and coordinate the implementation of various events organised by the Institute in support of its annual work programme.

-The post demands a team player who is self-critical towards her/his own performance and shares learning and information as part of a multicultural and multidisciplinary team.
+The post demands a proactive team player who has an excellent attention to detail, ability to manage a multitude of tasks and works efficiently as part of a multicultural and multidisciplinary team.

 The responsibilities of the post include the following tasks and activities:

-- Provide support in related procurement procedures, operational initiation and contract supervision and management.
+- Provide administrative support on procurement procedures, operational initiation as well as contract supervision and management.

-- Contribute to the organisation and running of internal and external meetings including preparation of documents and presentations, taking minutes etc.
+- Ensure the smooth organisation of internal and external meetings including preparation of documents and presentations and taking minutes.

 To be considered eligible for selection, an applicant must meet by the closing date of this call, the following formal requirements: